mullerdavid/ctf_writeups/cyberquest23/fcorp/WRITEUP.md

 ## Obfuscation and calling convention
 A lot of string is xored with various strings, like `US`, `October` etc. These are used to rebuild various strings, load dlls via [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) and getting winapi functions with [GetProcAddress](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress) int `rax` then calling it from there.

-This is a reoccuring pattern later, so every `call rax` will be set as a breakpoint for easier debugging.
+This is a reoccurring pattern later, so every `call rax` will be set as a breakpoint for easier debugging.
 See [Target system](#target-system) for example.

-The anti-debug and anti-analysis checks are used multiple times inbetween calls.
+The anti-debug and anti-analysis checks are used multiple times in-between calls.

 ## Target system